XiaofengZhu/uRank_uMart/README.md

 python msltr2libsvm.py
 ```

-Replace the rank_objective.hpp in this repo with the same file in LightGBM and compile
+Replace the rank_objective.hpp in this repo with the same file in LightGBM (https://github.com/microsoft/LightGBM) and compile to obtain the binary for training uMart.

 ## Notice
 Please keep in mind that the default NDCG calculation in LightGBM takes queries with all 0 labels as NDCG any position 1, i.e., NDCG@1=1,  NDCG@3=1, NDCG@5=1, NDCG@10=1.